Francisco-Soriano/Verification-of-a-RISC-V-Processor/README.md

 - https://github.com/jackgetgithub

 # Note
-This existing design was run on EDA Playground.
+This existing design was ran and tested on EDA Playground.